Keiji Ashizawa Design

 2-17-15 1F Koishikawa Bunkyo-ku Tokyo Japan

-Keiji Ashizawa Design is a firm consisting of members of various backgrounds and skills.
-We specialize in architecture, interior, furniture, lighting and product design, allowing us to propose “honest design” regardless of size and form.
+Keiji Ashizawa Design is a studio composed of members with various experiences and skills.
+Specializing in architecture, interiors, furniture, lighting, and product design, they propose an "honest design" that goes beyond dimension and form.

 Keiji Ashizawa was born in 1973.
-After graduating from Yokohama National University in 1996, Keiji started his career as an architect and sharpened his craft at a cabinet maker and lighting design studio, super robot.
-In 2005 he established his practice, Keiji Ashizawa Design.
+After graduating from Yokohama National University in 1996, Keiji began his career as an architect and honed his craft at a carpentry and lighting design studio, super robot.
+In 2005, he founded his studio, Keiji Ashizawa Design.

-Past projects include collaborations with furniture companies such as karimoku, MUJI, IKEA, and pilot architecture projects with Panasonic homes.
-Awards include GOOD DESIGN AWARD’s Best 100 under Social infrastructure, platform category, and Special Award from the Chairman of JDP (Ishinomaki Laboratory), AIA’s 2010 National Architecture Awards (Wall House, a joint collaboration with Peter Stutchbury Architecture), Monocle’s Best Restaurant Design Award 2021 (Masu Restaurant).
-Currently he is a visiting professor at Ritsumeikan University, Director of IFFT, jury member of GOOD DESIGN AWARD, iF, and Young Guns.
+Past projects include collaborations with furniture companies such as Karimoku, MUJI, IKEA, and pilot architecture projects with Panasonic homes.
+Awards include the Best 100 under Social infrastructure from the GOOD DESIGN AWARD, platform category, and the JDP President's Special Award (Ishinomaki Laboratory), the 2010 National Architecture Awards from the AIA (Wall House, a collaboration with Peter Stutchbury Architecture), and the 2021 Monocle Best Restaurant Design Award (Restaurant Masu).
+He is currently a visiting professor at Ritsumeikan University, Director of IFFT, a jury member of the GOOD DESIGN AWARD, iF, and Young Guns.

-In 2011 to support local communities’ recovery efforts in the aftermath of the Great East Japan Earthquake, he initiated Ishinomaki Laboratory, a public DIY workshop.
-In 2014 Ishinomaki Laboratory was incorporated as a furniture company.
-The unique skills and experience gained throughout these early years, and deeper understanding of materials continue to influence his approach to design.
+In 2011, to support the recovery efforts of local communities following the Great East Japan Earthquake, he initiated Ishinomaki Laboratory, a public DIY workshop.
+In 2014, Ishinomaki Laboratory was incorporated as a furniture company.
+The unique skills and experiences gained in these early years, and a deeper understanding of materials, continue to influence his approach to design.